 Debt management plans are handled by third parties.
 You work with a company, usually a credit counseling agency or a debt consolidation company, to manage your debts for you.

-Companies that offer debt management plans do not loan money to you, and they do not settle your debts with your creditors.
+Companies that offer these plans do not loan money to you, and they do not settle your debts with your creditors.
 Instead, the companies usually have agreements with various financial institutions and credit companies to offer lower interest rates when the payments are made through the debt management company.

 The debt management agency may have also negotiated with the credit companies to waive fees that increase the amount you owe.
 The result is a monthly payment that should be lower than all your debt payments combined.